cypherslopps/sharepond/README.md

 # Sharepond
-File uploaded using Vitejs, Filepond and Supabase
+Real-time File Sharing app using Vitejs, Supabase and Filepond